 - 1/2 cup sugar-free chocolate chips optional

-Transfer brownie batter to the lined loaf pan and bake on the center rack of the preheated oven 18 to 22 minutes.
+- Transfer brownie batter to the lined loaf pan and bake on the center rack of the preheated oven 18 to 30 minutes, until the center has puffed up and is showing small cracks.
 Note: the brownies will not appear “done” after 18 to 20 minutes, but rest assured, they are!

 - Allow brownies to cool at least 30 minutes before slicing and serving.